 You’ve likely seen it in Hollywood movies, Italians are known for speaking with their hands.
 Throwing their hands into the air in different ways with different gestures while they talk is a part of Italian expression and each gesture means something different.
 Thought to originate with the ancient Romans who used chironomia (a combination of speech and hand gestures) to fully express themselves.

 Today, most hand gestures used by Italians are meant to be unsavoury and express their dissatisfaction or annoyance.

 Italians are world-renowned as a pretty well-dressed society.
-Originating in the 11th century, Italian fashion is synonymous with high=quality craftsmanship, sharp tailoring and luxury designs.
-During this time, the manufacturing and export of fashionable items was an important part of the country’s economy.
+Originating in the 11th century, Italian fashion is synonymous with high-quality craftsmanship, sharp tailoring and luxury designs.
+During this time, the manufacturing and export of fashionable items were an important part of the country’s economy.

 Designers such as Bulgari, Prada, Gucci and Ferragamo opened shops in the late 19th century and the popularity of Italian fashion increased in the 1950s and 60s.
 Fashion houses like Valentino, Versace, Armani and Dolce & Gabbana are all prominent, well-respected fashion brands today.

 In a nutshell, Italian fashion can be described as understated luxury, glamour, sensuality and modernism.

 Italian is known as a romance language, meaning it derives from Vulgar Latin.
 On par with languages like French and Spanish, the Italian language is constructed by poets and artists.
 Poets say the language is supposed to seduce, enchant, charm and beguile the listener.
 Common romantic Italian phrases include:

 Ti Amo – I love you